iIndrasura/1Tool/README.md

 Chocolatey is a package manager for Windows that allows you to easily install, upgrade, and uninstall software packages from the command line.
 It provides a centralized repository of packages, making it convenient to manage and maintain your software installations.

-To use the 1Tool, you need to have Chocolatey Package Manager installed.
-If you're using the 1Tool, it will automatically install Chocolatey for you, so there's no need to install it manually.

 ![guiImage](guiImage.PNG)

 ## Installation

+**NOTE: To use the 1Tool, you need to have Chocolatey Package Manager installed.
+If you're using the 1Tool, it will automatically install Chocolatey for you, so there's no need to install it manually.**

 To install Chocolatey Package Manager manually, follow these steps:

 Open a command prompt or PowerShell window with administrative privileges.
 Run the following command to set the execution policy:
 ```bash
 Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))